matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 ```

 I usually do not do a bio slide, but as I was thinking about this one,
-I felt like it was somewhat of a big deal, and I noticed I had been
+I felt like it was somewhat of a big deal, and I noticed that I had
-doing this for 30 years.
-So I have been writing software for 30 years
+been doing this for 30 years.
+So I have been writing software for 30
-in a variety of programming languages, from assembly -- kind of at the
+years in a variety of programming languages, from assembly -- kind of
-bottom of the abstraction pyramid -- to Clojure and Smalltalk at the
+at the bottom of the abstraction pyramid -- to Clojure and Smalltalk,
-top of the abstraction pyramid.
+maybe at the top of the abstraction pyramid.

 And I have taken on just about every role one can have in a software
 project, including often being a developer, founding a couple of